 Joe will be able to claim a further lump sum to cover the reduction in his future earnings capacity.

 Based on a retirement age of 68, Joe’s future lost earnings are:

 1 day a week x 18 years = $280,800.

-Please note that that this is a basic formula and the final calculation is more complicated, indexing Joe’s earning for inflation and also taking into consideration the severity of the injury.
+Please note that that this is a basic formula and the final calculation is more complicated, indexing Joe’s earnings for inflation and also taking into account the severity of the injury.
 But we have used this as an example to illustrate the basis of how lost earnings are calculated.

-If you’ve looked at the SIRA website or any of the insurers’ websites, you may have noticed that there’s very little information on how to actually lodge a common law damages claim for a lump sum, and no information on how to increase your chances of success.
+If you’ve looked at the SIRA website or any of the insurers’ websites, you may have noticed that there’s very little information on how to actually lodge a claim for a lump sum, and no information on how to increase your chances of success.